Author: Natassha Dhanda

 • I found it effective speaking with each attendee, viewing their creations and taking content at the end

-• My co-host and I thought that we’d decide if we should cancel/postpone/do the BF event ourselves with their support after hosting this.
-We concluded the latter.
+• My co-host and I thought to decide if we should cancel/postpone/do the BF event ourselves with their support after hosting this.
+We concluded the latter

 • I updated the founder about my personal experience and she advised: